-- Fighting
+- Fighting and physical violent towards staff or pupils

 - All forms of bullying

 - Racist, sexist or homophobic comments

 - Inappropriate name calling

 - Using abusive/offensive language

-- Physically striking adults.
+- Persistent breaches of the behaviour policy.

 When dealing with an episode of extreme behaviour, a child may need to be restrained if they or another person is unsafe.
 This will only be used as last resort.
 The school will record all serious behaviour incidents on My Concern